Community Food Gardening Classes

-This three-part food gardening class is offered for free to low-income and otherwise underprivileged communities.
-The classes cover the basics of starting and caring for a food garden, including sun and soil needs, growing seasons, planting techniques, organic pest control, and composting.
+This three-part food gardening class series is offered for free at host sites located in communities facing health disparities and food insecurity.
+The classes cover the basics of starting and caring for a food garden, including sun and soil needs, growing seasons, planting techniques, container gardening, organic pest control, and composting.
 The curriculum and class structure emphasize participatory, hands-on learning, and students spend half of each class outside working in and observing food gardens.

-Each week, participant meets for two-three hours to learn and garden together.
+Each week, participants meet for one-two hour session to learn and garden together.
 The series is led by trained facilitators who have been growing food in Central Texas for years.
 The class series is unique because it:

 Classes are offered in English or Spanish.

 Grow Local currently has over 20 English and Spanish speaking trained Facilitators that conduct classes and workshops in the Austin area.
-The Program offers new trainings once a year.
+The Program offers new trainings once a year, or as needed.

 To learn more about how to bring free food gardening class to your community, please email or call us: